 Institute for Outdoor Recreation and Tourism

 Utah is blessed with an abundance of outstanding natural resources on both its public and private lands, providing great destinations and attractions for outdoor recreationists and tourists.
-In 2010, 20.2 million domestic and international visitors traveled to Utah, spending an estimated $6.5 billion.
-As an important sector in Utah’s economy, tourism supported almost 123,000 jobs in travel and tourism-related industries and generated $842 million in state and local tax revenues (Utah Office of Tourism, Governor's Office of Economic Development).
+In 2012, spending in the Travel and Tourism Industry in Utah was a record $7.4 billion, making tourism the second largest “export” industry.
+Out-of-state visitors spent $5.3 billion (72% of the total) and their spending represents “new money” coming into Utah’s economy supporting jobs and generating tax revenue.
+In 2012, tourism in Utah supported an estimated 129,000 direct and indirect jobs, and generated an estimated $961 million in state and local tax revenue.
+(Utah Office of Tourism, Governor's Office of Economic Development)

 Along with economic benefits, there are also costs associated with outdoor recreation and tourism—local communities may be overwhelmed by visitors, natural resources may be negatively impacted from crowding and overuse in popular areas, conflicts may occur between visitors and traditional users of public lands, and even visiting recreationists may not be compatible when participating in different outdoor activities.
 Increased outdoor recreational use from tourism may bring other unwanted social, economic, and environmental changes.
 A challenge in sustainable tourism development is to maximize benefits while minimizing costs, and developing planning and management approaches that are environmentally sound, economically viable, and socially responsible and acceptable.